loomnetwork/transfer-gateway-example/README.md

 ### 📁 truffle-dappchain

-This directory contains the `CryptoCardsDAppChain` ERC721 contract that's deployed to the DAppChain, this contract will keep track of any tokens sent from the `CryptoCards` ERC721 contract on Mainnet to the DAppChain via the Transfer Gateway.
+This directory contains the `CryptoCardsDAppChain/GameTokenDAppChain` ERC721/ERC20 contract that's deployed to the DAppChain, this contract will keep track of any tokens sent from the `CryptoCards/GameToken` ERC721/ERC20 contract on Mainnet to the DAppChain via the Transfer Gateway.

-When a user deposits their `CryptoCards` tokens into the Mainnet Gateway contract the DAppChain Gateway contract will `mint` the corresponding tokens in the `CryptoCardsDAppChain` contract.
+When a user deposits their `CryptoCards/GameToken` tokens into the Mainnet Gateway contract the DAppChain Gateway contract will `mint` the corresponding tokens in the `CryptoCardsDAppChain/GameTokenDAppChain` contract.

-Note that the DAppChain Gateway must be authorized to mint tokens in the `CryptoCardsDAppChain` contract, otherwise token transfers from Mainnet to the DAppChain won't work.
+Note that the DAppChain Gateway must be authorized to mint tokens in the `CryptoCardsDAppChain/GameTokenDAppChain` contract, otherwise token transfers from Mainnet to the DAppChain won't work.

 ```solidity